slamora/brackets-wiki/Extension-Icon-Guidelines.md

 ![Stroke Example](icon-guidelines/stroke-example.png)

-### Icon Size
+### Extension Icon Size

-* 20px by 20px
+* 24px by 24px
-* for sprites use a grid with gridlines 20px apart.
+* for sprites use a 24x24 grid.

 ### Use Colors to Indicate Extension State

 ![Extension State Example](icon-guidelines/extension-icon-states.png)

-The icon should be white with opacity set to 0.7 in the CSS by default.
+The icon should be #BBBBBB by default.

-* pressed state has an opacity of 0.5 set in CSS on the white icon
-* inactive/disabled state has an opacity of 0.3 set in CSS on the white icon
+* inactive/disabled state has an opacity of 0.4 set in CSS on the default icon
-* use green (#91cc41) for success state
+* use green (#91cc41) for "everything is okay right now"/success state
-* use blue (#78b2f2) for active/open state
+* use blue (#78b2f2) for on/active state
 * use yellow (#e3b551) for warning state
 * use red (#f74687) for error state.